freepn/nanoservice/README.rst

 Install the correct version of msgpack
 --------------------------------------

-On Gentoo you can use this `portage overlay`_ otherwise try the PPA above for Ubuntu xenial, Debian stretch, etc.
+On Gentoo you can use this `portage overlay`_ otherwise install it from the usual Ubuntu repos (or use the PPA above for a xenial backport, still named python3-msgpack).

 Note the name change upstream has a "transitional" package so when upgrading from msgpack-0.4 or earlier, don’t do ``pip install -U msgpack-python``.